dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

 the names listed in `$(TARGETS)`.
 The rule indicates that each name matched by `%` depends on a corresponding file with the same name and a `.c` extension.

-The command uses the variables defined at the top of the file to specify the compiler (GCC) and flags for the build. `$@` and `$<` are a bit of Makefile magic: `$@` specifies the string to the left of the colon and `$<` is the first name to the right of the colon.
+The command uses the variables defined at the top of the file to specify the compiler (GCC) and flags for the build.

+`$@` and `$<` are a bit of Makefile magic: `$@` specifies the string to the left of the colon and `$<` is the first name to the right of the colon.
 Therefore, `$@` specifies the name of the executable and `$<` is the source file.

 ### Not Appearing in This Note

-There are a couple of important topics we have't discussed yet:
+There are a couple of important topics we haven't discussed:

   - Linking with libraries
   - Building one executable from multiple source files

-We'll discuss how to to these things when they come up in our projects.
+We'll discuss how to do these things when they come up in our projects.